intel-lab-lkp/linux/Documentation/locking/hwspinlock.rst

 Lock a previously-assigned hwspinlock with a timeout limit (specified in msecs).
 If the hwspinlock is already taken, the function will busy loop waiting for it to be released, but give up when the timeout elapses.
-Upon a successful return from this function, preemption is disabled so the caller must not sleep, and is advised to release the hwspinlock as soon as possible, in order to minimize remote cores polling on the hardware interconnect.
+Upon a successful return from this function, preemption is disabled on non-PREEMPT_RT kernels, so the caller must not sleep, and is advised to release the hwspinlock as soon as possible, in order to minimize remote cores polling on the hardware interconnect.

 Returns 0 when successful and an appropriate error code otherwise (most notably -ETIMEDOUT if the hwspinlock is still busy after timeout msecs).
-The function will never sleep.
+The function will never sleep on a non-PREEMPT_RT kernel.

 ::